-Thought so, but if you are unsure about what exactly you need to go on your adventure, here’s a rundown of the key bits of kit you’ll need to leave the grey behind and explore the country trails on your bike.
+Thought so, but are you unsure about what exactly you need to go on your adventure?
+Here’s a rundown of the key bits of kit you’ll need to leave the grey top behind and explore the country trails.

 Getting off the beaten track used to mean deciding between a mountain bike and… well, that was it, really.
-Road bikes historically weren’t really made for taking on gravel surfaces, even if you did fit the widest tyres possible to your wheelset.
+Road bikes, even with wider tyres, historically weren’t really made for taking on gravel surfaces, even if you did fit the widest tyres possible to your wheelset.
 In the present, gravel bikes have come along to fill the gap between mountain bikes and road machines.

 Gravel bikes generally come with a more forgiving geometry, while they boast bags of tyre clearance for keep the ride as smooth as possible.
 Some feature additional technologies to help smooth the ride further, for example, Specialized’s Future Shock suspension unit.

 Because gravel and adventure riding can be what you want it to be, the ‘rules’ surrounding clothing are equally relaxed.
 So, you can opt for tighter-fitting road-like kit, or for more relaxed, looser-fitting kit.